explosion/spaCy/spacy/tests/README.md

 @pytest.mark.parametrize('punct', ['.', '!', '?'])
 ```

-This will run the test with all combinations of the two parameters `text` and `punct`. **Use this feature sparingly**, though, as it can easily cause unneccessary or undesired test bloat.
+This will run the test with all combinations of the two parameters `text` and `punct`. **Use this feature sparingly**, though, as it can easily cause unnecessary or undesired test bloat.

 ## Fixtures